 I told him about the ride I was on that night and as we carried on talking, I felt another, heavier, wave hit the shores of my mind.
-As I felt it, I looked over at the Van the Good, who sat down in a chair, running both hands through his hair as he felt the same wave strike the levees of his consciousness.
-The intensity of the LSD’s effects can’t quite be measured without taking into account having gotten a brief sleep, smoking a pack of cigarettes and not nearly enough weed.
+As I felt it, I looked over at Van the Good as he sat down in a chair, running both hands through his hair as he felt the same wave strike the levees of his consciousness.
+The intensity of the LSD’s effects can’t quite be measured without taking into account a brief sleep,a pack of cigarettes and not nearly enough weed.
 It’s a delicate ecosystem, once you understand the nuances.

 A few days later I was talking to someone about their experiences with LSD.
 He told me he tends to micro-dose the stuff on a weekly basis.
 He said the drug plays a valuable role in the way he interacts with the world.
-He told me “it opens my heart and it opens my tongue.”
+“It opens my heart and it opens my tongue.”

 I sat back on the couch and watched a girl walk out of the room with the white lines.
 She wiped her nose with the base of her palm before she plunked down on the couch and began flipping through a colouring book filled with birds.
-Not to suggest I held any judgement toward this young lady.
+I held no judgement toward her.
 After all, I’m the fiend tripping on the couch watching her.
 Which one of us is in a truer state of disrepair?